United Way of the Midlands (Omaha, NE)

 - Karnett Trust: Focus exclusively on children with intellectual disabilities; demonstrate historical impact data

-- DEI Fund: Must be BIPOC-led organization with 65% BIPOC client population; focus on workforce/financial empowerment
+- DEI Fund: Must be BIPOC-led organisation with 65% BIPOC client population; focus on workforce/financial empowerment

 Key Takeaways for Grant Writers